theshobhitsingh/Convert.io/README.md

 - **Responsive Design**: Accessible on any device—desktop, tablet, or smartphone—ensuring a consistent experience across platforms.

 ### Support
 For any questions or technical support, feel free to reach out via our contact page.
-We are here to help you make the most of Convert.io!
+I am here to help you make the most of Convert.io!